• Skip to primary navigation

 My work has been featured in national magazines and most recently my quilt “Blurred Lines” was featured at QuiltCon 2016, an international modern quilt show held by the Modern Quilt Guild (MQG), a non profit organization that supports the growth and development of modern quilting.

 I hold a B.S. in Clothing, Textiles and Design from Arizona State University, Tempe, AZ.
 I live in Orange County, CA, with my husband Wayborn.
-Please stop by my blog to learn more about me: sandrajohnsondesigns.wordpress.com
+Please stop by my website to learn more about me: sandrajohnsondesigns.com

 Please let Sandra know you found her on The Quilter’s Calendar!